 Bus stop change requests can be submitted through the Request for Relocation of Bus Stop form.
 Please email this form to JMack@bloomfield.org or fax to 248.341.6298 and we will get back to you soon!

-The Online Back to School Registration process is open for the 2019-2020 school year.
-If your child plans to attend school (Kindergarten - 12th grade) in Bloomfield Hills Schools for the 2019-2020 school year, you are required to register annually.
+The Online Back to School Registration process is open for the 2022-23 school year.
+If your child plans to attend school (kindergarten - 12th grade) in Bloomfield Hills Schools, you are required to register annually.

 Our online system is quick and convenient, allowing you to complete the majority of the process from your own home on a desktop or laptop computer.

 If you are new to our district or do not remember your login credentials, please select the Need Your Login Information? option underneath where you would enter your PIN and Password.
 This will prompt you to supply your email address and your PIN and Password will be emailed to you.

 If you need assistance with other Online Registration questions, please email StudentServices@bloomfield.org.
 A member of our team will get back to you within 2 business days.

 Thank you in advance for your participation!